The official Basepaws Alpha Report is now available to our first batch of kitties. Here is an overview of what’s included in your cat’s Alpha Report.

 If the marker (blue bubble) is to the right of “Domestic,” then your cat has more DNA in common with that breed than a typical cat.
-If the marker is positioned directly under “More Likely,” than your cat or one of your cat’s parents probably belongs to that breed.
+If the marker is positioned directly under “More Likely,” than your cat or one of your cat’s parents belongs to that breed.

 The markers can be narrow or wide – the width shows the range of our index for each breed.
 These ranges will improve with later versions of the report.

-If this is what your cat’s report looks like, then your cat appears to belong to the Somali or breed.
+If this is what your cat’s report looks like, then your cat appears to belong to the Somali breed.
 At least one of your cat’s parents is probably a purebred Somali.

 If this is what your cat’s report looks like, then your cat’s DNA is not a strong match with any of the purebred cats in our database.
 In other words, your cat is a Domestic (or an untested breed).

 However, this report also shows that your cat is more related to Siamese and British Shorthairs than the average Domestic cat.
 In other words, your cat has a lot of DNA in common with these breeds.
 We have given very detailed overviews of each breeds health and genetic predisposition - do take a look!
 We hope you enjoy finding out what else your cat shares with its closest relatives!

 Unlike dogs, most cats do not have purebred ancestors (read our previous blog for more about the recent history of cat breeds).
 If our report focused on the breakdown of cat family trees, the majority of cats would come back 100% Domestic.